Aditya2830/Webwizard_Sports_AD/README.md

 - **Purpose**: Compares century and fifty counts for each player.
 - **Output**: Displays a grouped bar chart.

-## Challenges Faced

-- Difficulty in sourcing consistent and comprehensive data from multiple platforms.
-- Integration of diverse data formats into a unified structure suitable for analysis and visualization.
-- Ensuring data accuracy while dealing with missing or inconsistent records.
-- Implementing robust data cleaning processes to maintain the integrity of the metrics.

 ## Summary of Results:

 This dashboard serves as a powerful tool for cricket enthusiasts, analysts, and team management to delve into detailed performance metrics and make informed decisions.